Machined Parts Seattle, WA

 - Plastics: ABS, PC, <a href="PC-ABS, PP, PS, POM, PMMA, PAGF30, PCGF30, Teflon, DHPE, HDPE, PPS, PEEK

-Machined parts are utilized in essentially all types of businesses, throughout every industry – from consumer goods to medical devices.
-Some typical machined parts used in a multitude of industries include:
+Machined parts are utilized in essentially all types of businesses, throughout every industry – from medical devices to consumer goods.
+Some typical machined parts used in a variety of industries are:

 - Valve bodies